qcri-social/AIDR/Installation-instructions.md

 # 2. Collector (aidr-collector)

 * Build using maven following the instructions above; this should generate a file `aidr-collector-X.war`
-* Deploy `aidr-collector-1.0.war` to Glassfish following the instructions above.
+* Deploy `aidr-collector-X.war` to Glassfish following the instructions above.

 ## Running